-Table 17.5.
+Table 18.5.
 Printer Info Script Reference (inputs.printer)

-17.2.2.5.
+18.2.2.5.
 Utilities (inputs.utils)

 Method Description inputs.utils.formatBalance(amount) Formats the balance amount based on the server currency settings.
 Returns a string.

-Method Description Parameters: • amount (number) - the amount to format. inputs.utils.formatCost(amount) Formats the cost amount (e.g. a job cost) based on the server currency settings.
+Parameters: • amount (number) - the amount to format. inputs.utils.formatCost(amount) Formats the cost amount (e.g. a job cost) based on the server currency settings.
 Returns a string.
 Parameters: • amount (number) - the amount to format. inputs.utils.formatNumber(amount, decimals) Formats a number with the given number of decimal places.
 Returns a string.
-Parameters: amount (number) - the amount to format. decimals (number) - The number of decimal places to format.
+Parameters: • amount (number) - the amount to format. • decimals (number) - The number of decimal places to format. inputs.utils.getProperty(propName) Return a value as a string associated with a persistent custom-defined global property, or null if there is no such value.
+Parameters: • propName (string) - The name/key of a global property to look-up.
+For more information using storage properties see Section 18.2.4, "User Defined Persistent Properties (Storage)". inputs.utils.getNumberProperty(propName) A conveneince method to return a value as a number associated with a persistent custom-defined global property, or null if there is no such value.
+Parameters: • propName (string) - The name/key of a global property to look-up.
+For more information using storage properties see Section 18.2.4, "User Defined Persistent Properties (Storage)".

-Table 17.6.
+Table 18.6.
 Utilities Script Reference (inputs.utils)

-17.2.3.
+18.2.3.
 Script Actions

-17.2.3.1.
+18.2.3.1.
 Job Actions (actions.job)